PI-R-D-Inc-CA/.github/profile/README.md

 PI R&D Inc. is a small private developer-run corporation devoted to Scientific Research and Development 🔬.
 Based in Saskatchewan, 🇨🇦.

+Our goal is to help make the world better than it's ever been, empowered with next-generation technologies.

 ### COMPANY VALUES:

 - Curiosity